Choose your language

 Environment

-Customer uses a network client isolation setup (where no end-user device is being able to talk to other device in the network directly) as part of their organization’s Zero Trust strategy.
+Customer uses a network client isolation setup (where no end-user device is being able to talk to other device in the network directly).
 No dedicated infrastructure is available for inter-network printing

 In this scenario, the best delivery setup is: